 Imagine: You have a website.
 It’s an okay website.
 It works, it gets traffic, maybe it even looks good.
 Life is alright.
 But you begin to think to yourself, “Hey!
 I’d like to add some content!”
 So, what do you do?
 If you have a web host and a developer with a support retainer, you’d probably ask them to add those changes.
 But if you’re doing it yourself, what does that process look like?
 You need to get access to your files, download them, edit your change, upload it back, and hope you didn’t break anything.
 Sounds good, right?

 Hey actually, wait, that sounds awful.
 Who wants to do that?
 If you’re wanting your website to be “dynamic,” and want to be able to add content without all that hassle, you need a content management system.

 We talk a lot about content management systems here at Blue Fish.
 But what even is that?
 A content management system, or CMS, is sometimes called a website’s “back-end,” or “admin” section.
 Using a CMS, your website will integrate with a database system that your website will read dynamically.
 That way, you’re not manually editing your web pages each time you want to make an edit.
 Instead, you’re focusing your time on something more important: making content.

 You may have heard of some content management solutions.
 There are tons of them out there.
 Wordpress, Django, Drupal, Blogger, Joomla, Magento, Laravel, Craft, and more.
 Dang!
 That’s a lot.
-You could make a song out of it.
-But which one should you use?
+Which one should you use?